LucasAnselmoSilva12345/GitHub-User-Search/README-en.md

 ## About this project

-Web application responsible for allowing users to search on [GitHub](https://github.com/).
+Web application responsible for allowing users to search about users present on [GitHub](https://github.com/).

 You can search for a specific user and get information about that searched user.